Liu-Tian-Xiang/Hidden-Markov-Model/README.md

 # Hidden-Markov-Model

-Prototype of Hidden Markov learning code
+Prototype code for learning a Hidden Markov model.